 Falmouth

-The vibrant port of Falmouth on the Fal estuary was originally known as Smithwick and is one of south west Cornwall's main resorts.
-Falmouth possesses four extensive golden beaches, Gyllyngvase, Swanpool, Castle and Maenporth.
+The vibrant port of Falmouth on the Fal estuary was originally known as Smithwick and is one of south east Cornwall's main resorts.
+Falmouth, which is known in Cornish as Aberfala, is a popular holiday destination and it is now primarily a tourist resort.
+The town possesses four extensive golden beaches, Gyllyngvase, Swanpool, Castle and Maenporth.

 The town offers a wide range of accomodation from guest houses to hotels.
 As well as the usual chain High Street stores there are a multitude of craft shops and souvenir shops for the tourist.

-Fox Rosehill Gardens, image courtesy of Cornish Garden Photos
+Fox Rosehill Gardens, and Gyllngdune, images courtesy of Cornish Garden Photos

 Falmouth Harbour has amenities for various watersports, sailing and diving schools, equipment hire and fishing trips.
+Together with Carrick Roads, it forms the third deepest natural harbour in the world, and the deepest in Western Europe.
 The Ship and Castles Leisure Pool on Pendennis Headland has an exciting rapid river run and wave machine.
 At he far end of the town is situated the Georgian Custom House, which boasts an imposing facade with Greek Doric columns.
 Falmouth Maritime Museum is a small but highly interesting museum containing a wide variety of items covering Falmouth's long maritime history.

 Falmouth Regatta Week, a popular tourist attraction, is held in July or August .